 Be sure to talk about the project itself as well as the educational benefits of the research.
 As you are writing the personal side of the essay it may help in your draft to tell the story of your motivations for getting involved.
 But in your final essay, pull out only those points that are relevant to your current experience.

-Be specific about your role in the research
+Be clear about your role in research

 It is important that reviewers learn how you are contributing to the research, particularly if you have a role in a larger, ongoing project.

 Describe how your faculty mentor guides/supports your role in the research process

 If your research is of your own design, be sure to include how your faculty mentor helps you to make progress in your work.
 How does your mentor guide you so that you gain the perspective of the larger project as you contribute your work to it?